MrPillBoxHat/CMSC425/README.txt

 Animation:

 	(X)
-	- Need to fix animation timings (some frames should be displayed longer than other frames).
-	- Fire needs to continue until finished firing
 	- Jump -> run needs frame timing fixes.
 Doesn't look natural
 	- combination of keys + jump causes flags to screw up
-	- Bullet animation needs to be fixed according to hitting wall
 	- Jump fire animation is bugged, not working at all.
 Causing X to move wrong on the Y plane
-	- Can change direction while in dash animation
-	- character still slides when doing fire and dash animation
-	- jump

 	(Zero)
-	- No Known Bugs
+	- Zero Saber attack needs to dash to front and not past
+	- Zero Saber animation needs sheath animation

 	(general)
 	- Fix dash.
 Only move when in dash animation (not when stoppin/starting)